yemikifouly/Roadmap/web_and_mobile_team/README.md

 ## Introduction
 *Last modified: January 30th, 2020*

 To my knowledge, this will be the first open-source system for private federated learning on server, web, and mobile anywhere on the planet.
 Our target platforms will include worker libraries written for servers (Python), web browsers (Javascript), Android devices (Kotlin), and iOS devices (Swift).
-We will do this by allowing for PySyft “plans” to be executed by a remote worker other than PySyft itself.
+We will do this by allowing for PySyft "plans" to be executed by a remote worker other than PySyft itself.

 For the web, we must run TensorFlow.js as our deep learning framework.
 However, in order to run PyTorch plans in TensorFlow.js, we must first serialize the operations as a list, and then convert each operation into the appropriate commands available in TensorFlow.js.
 This translation layer will be described in more detail below.

 Conversely, for Android and iOS, we have chosen to utilize PyTorch Mobile.
 PyTorch Mobile allows us to run plans for both training and inference of PyTorch models via a wrapper library (written in Java) for Android and using LibTorch (PyTorch’s internal C++ library) for iOS.
 There is not currently a finished Objective-C or Swift wrapper that has been released by the PyTorch team.
 It’s worth noting that for the mobile workers, plans will need to be converted into TorchScript in order to be executed - the Javascript worker does not have this concern.

-In addition to “plans” that represent a batch of operations to be executed on a single worker, PySyft introduces the concept of a “protocol” that represents a distributed computation graph with defined worker roles.
-A “protocol” deployed to workers should allow executing SMPC algorithms such as those necessary for secure aggregation.
+In addition to "plans" that represent a batch of operations to be executed on a single worker, PySyft introduces the concept of a "protocol" that represents a distributed computation graph with defined worker roles.
+A "protocol" deployed to workers should allow executing SMPC algorithms such as those necessary for secure aggregation.
 Secure aggregation will require workers, or a subset of workers, to communicate directly - this can be accomplished by using WebRTC to establish a peer-to-peer data channel between workers.
 This allows for an added layer of protection to the workers that is separate from differential privacy which is applied as part of the eventual model update process on PyGrid.

 ***Patrick Cason**<br />
 Web and Mobile Team Lead*